spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 ## Modeling Elements

-The above concepts are relflected by SPES ML model elements.
+The above concepts are reflected by SPES ML model elements.
 As SPES ML builds upon SysML these are all SysML modeling elements.
-However, as SPES ML user you will never create the generic model elements listed below, but instead specific model elements for the different viewpoints.
+However, as SPES ML user you will never create the generic model elements listed below, but instead specific model elements for the different views.
 Nevertheless, keeping in mind how the theoretic concepts map to SysML modeling elements may be helpful, especially for those who are already familiar with SysML.

 ### Data Type
-Data types in SPES ML are represented be SysML **Value Types**.
+Data types in SPES ML are represented by SysML **Value Types**.
 A value type in SysML can be one of the following:
 - **Primitive Value Type**, types which are values types predefined by SysML.
 - **Enumeration**, defining a set of value literals to choose from  (e.g. enumeration `Status` with enumeration literals `ON` and `OFF`)
 - **Structured Type**, defining a type that consists of several attributes, each having a certain type and multiplicity (e.g. `Location` consisting of `x` and `y` each with type `Real`)

-The predefined value types are `Integer`, `Real`, `String`, `Boolean`, `Complex`, and the predefined SI value types according to the ISO-80000.
+The predefined value types are `Integer`, `Real`, `String`, `Boolean`, `Complex`, and the predefined SI value types according to ISO-80000.
 The type `Integer` represents unbounded integer numbers and the type `Real` represents the mathematical concepts of real numbers. `String` and `Boolean` are defined as usual.
 The type `Complex` represents complex numbers, each consisting of a `realPart` and and `imaginaryPart`, both of type `Real`.
 For each SI unit quantity and each possible unit for the quantity, modelers can select a corresponding type for each attribute.
-Each quantity (e.g., length) can be measured using a unit (e.g, millimetre).
+Each quantity (e.g., length) can be measured using a unit (e.g, millimeter).
 The possible multiplicities for attributes are `0`, `1`, `0..1`, `1..*`, and `*`.

 In MagicDraw, value types are directly created and modeled in the containment tree.